 Don’t start a card with the graphics, always start by drawing your cut and fold lines!
 You can adjust your cut and fold lines to your images later, but you will waste a lot of time and ink if you start out with the graphics.
 First get the pop-up to work, then decorate.

-Side note: this camel card is a bit of a hybrid.
+Please note: this camel card is a bit of a hybrid.
 To make the camel stand up the card is opened at more than 90 degrees, but less than 180 degrees (if opened all the way, the camel lies flat, but at 90 degrees it doesn’t look great either).
-I designed it this way intentionally to make the card simple and quick to make.
+I designed it this way intentionally to make the card very simple and quick to make.
 No need to fuss with tabs or gluing.

 To see this card being made watch the video tutorial.